AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-tools-guide-overview.md

 ---
 title: Adobe Support and Tools Guide overview
-description: Adobe Support & Tools Guide—your central resource for case management, troubleshooting, and tool best practices in Experience League to resolve issues faster.
+description: Adobe Support & Tools Guide—your central resource on case management, support entitlements and support tools in Experience League to resolve issues faster.
 ---

 # Adobe Support & Tools Guide overview

-The **Adobe Support & Tools Guide** is your central resource for navigating Adobe's support ecosystem.
-It brings together case management, troubleshooting practices, and tool capabilities that help you resolve issues efficiently and optimize your Adobe solutions.
+The **Adobe Support & Tools Guide** is your central resource for navigating Adobe Digital Experience support.
+It brings together case management, support entitlements, and tools capabilities that help you resolve issues efficiently.

 ## Who is this guide for